Cambodia: Education

 The 2019 Cambodian census estimated that 88.5% of the population was literate (91.1% of men and 86.2% of women).
 Male youth age (15–24 years) have a literacy rate of 89% compared to 86% for females.

 There have been improvements to the education system, especially in terms of primary net enrolment gains, the introduction of programme based-budgeting, and the development of a policy framework which helps disadvantaged children to gain access to education.
 The country has invested in vocational education, especially in rural areas, to tackle poverty and unemployment.

 Traditionally, education in Cambodia was offered by the wats (Buddhist temples), thus providing education exclusively for the male population.
-Education has underwent setbacks from child labour, A study by Kim (2011) reports that most employed children in Cambodia are enrolled in school and their employment is associated with late school entry, negative impacts on their learning outcomes, and increased drop out rates.
+Education has undergone setbacks from child labour, A study by Kim (2011) reports that most employed children in Cambodia are enrolled in school and their employment is associated with late school entry, negative impacts on their learning outcomes, and increased drop out rates.
 With respect to academic performance among Cambodian primary school children, research showed that parental attitudes and beliefs played a role.